jewel/clearskies/protocol/core.md

 0
 ```

-A signed message will be prefixed with a dollar sign.
-The JSON message is then
+A signed message will be prefixed with an 's' character, lower case.
+The JSON
-sent, and then on the next line the RSA signature is given, encoded with
+message is then sent, and then on the next line the RSA signature is given,
-base64, and followed up with a newline.
-The base64 data should not include any
+encoded with base64, and followed up with a newline.
+All newlines should be
-newlines.
+removed from the base64 data so that it fits on a single line.

 ```
-${"type":"foo","arg":"bar"}
+s{"type":"foo","arg":"bar"}
 MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
 ```

 If a message has both a binary payload and a signature, it will start with a
-dollar sign and then an exclamation mark, in that order.
-The signature does
-not cover the binary data, just the JSON text.
-Here is the previous example,
+dollar sign.
+The signature does not cover the binary data, just the JSON text.
-but with binary data added:
+Here is the previous example, but with binary data added:

 ```
-$!{"type":"foo","arg":"bar"}
+${"type":"foo","arg":"bar"}
 MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
 40
 Another example of possibly binary data